|Day 1 Amman|

 Leave Tiberias and head northward to the ancient crusader port of Acre, a World heritage listed site with an eventful history from the time of the crusades through the Napolionic battles to the present day.
-We visit the massive complex of buildings occupied by the Knights of St John as well as the Knight Templars' secret tunnel.
+Visit the massive complex of buildings occupied by the Knights of St John as well as the Knight Templars' secret tunnel.
 Passing through Haifa we arrive at Caesarea, which served as the capital of Israel during the Roman and Byzantine eras and which nowadays holds some of the country’s finest classical remains, including an aqueduct and a graceful theatre which overlooks the Mediterranean.
-Around 5:00 pm we arrive in lively Tel Aviv, where we spend our last night in Israel’s liveliest city.
-With its lively cafe culture and relaxed beach scene, Tel Aviv makes for the perfect end point to our adventure.
+Around 5:00 pm you arrive in lively Tel Aviv, where your last night is spent in Israel’s liveliest city.
+With its lively cafe culture and relaxed beach scene, Tel Aviv makes for the perfect end point to your adventure.

 Church of the Annunciation